Escaping from an attractor: Importance sampling and rest points I: Related large deviation and importance sampling results

 It then follows from Theorem \ref{T:LDPTheorem} that

 and thus $2G(t,x)$ is the best possible rate of decay of the second moment.
 If

-then $\Gamma^{\varepsilon}(t,x)$ achieves this best decay rate, and is said to be \textit{asymptotically optimal}.
-While asymptotic optimality or near asymptotic optimality is desirable, as noted in the introduction one may also desire good behavior of the pre-exponential term.
-To keep the terminology clear we will avoid the conventional usage of terms such as asymptotic optimality, and refer instead to properties of the \textquotedblleft decay rate\textquotedblright\ and the \textquotedblleft pre-exponential term.\textquotedblright
+then $\Gamma^{\varepsilon}(t,x)$ achieves this best decay rate and is said to be \textit{asymptotically optimal}.
+While asymptotic optimality or near-asymptotic optimality is desirable, as noted in the \hyperref[S:Introduction]{Introduction} one may also desire good behavior of the pre-exponential term.
+To keep the terminology clear we will avoid the conventional usage of terms such as asymptotic optimality, and refer instead to properties of the ``decay rate'' and the ``pre-exponential term.''

 The unbiased estimators $\Gamma^{\varepsilon}(t,x)$ that we consider are all based on measure transformation.
 Consider $u^{\varepsilon}(s)$, a sufficiently integrable and adapted function, such that